jekhokie/raspberry-noaa-v2/docs/setting_sdr_source_id.md

   Step #1 - Assign a unique serial # to each RTL-SDR Dongle

-    NOTE - RTL Serial# programmed into the SDR and the sdr_device_id in settings.yml must not have any leading ZERO's or it will not work.
+     RTL Serial# programmed into the SDR and the sdr_device_id in settings.yml must not have any leading ZERO's.
-           The serial number must be no more than 8 characters or less and it must be an integer and must not have any leading ZERO characters.
+     The serial number must be no more than 8 characters and it must be an integer and must not have any leading ZERO's.

+For example it can be **0** or it can be set as high as **99999999**     It cannot have leading ZERO's **00007777**

 Check currect serial# of installed SDR Dongle's